mpc001/Visual_Speech_Recognition_for_Multiple_Languages/README.md

 ## Citation

-If you find this code useful in your research, please consider citing the following papers:
+If you use the AutoAVSR models, please consider citing the following paper:

 ```bibtex
 @inproceedings{ma2023auto,
   author={Ma, Pingchuan and Haliassos, Alexandros and Fernandez-Lopez, Adriana and Chen, Honglie and Petridis, Stavros and Pantic, Maja},